Lumieducation/H5P-Nodejs-library/README.md

 Please note that this project is in a very early and experimental stage.
 If you have questions or want to contribute, feel free to open issues or pull requests.

-An example of how to integrate and use this library can be found in the [H5P-Demo](https://github.com/Lumieducation/H5P-Demo) project.
+An example of how to integrate and use this library can be found in [examples](examples/).

 ## Installation